Missing-Tech/Missing-Tech/README.md

 <div align="center">
-I'm Joseph Grabski, a student in the UK currently working at Transloadit as a Content Lead.
+I'm Joseph Grabski, a 2nd year KCL Compuer Science Student in the UK currently working at Transloadit as a Content Lead.
 </div>

 <br>